 Light pollution has a significant negative impact on biodiversity.
 According to Cofnod, 60% of wildlife in the UK depends on natural darkness to survive.
-Light waste interrupts natural wildlife rhythms, including migration, reproduction, pollination and feeding patterns, which in turn disrupt our food chain.
+Light waste interrupts natural wildlife rhythms both on land and in the sea, including migration, reproduction, pollination and feeding patterns, which in turn disrupt the entire food chain.

-Artificial light at night is linked with problems for human health, such as sleep disorders, depression, insomnia, heart disease and breast cancer.
+Artificial light at night is linked with problems for human health, such as sleep disorders, depression, insomnia, heart disease, breast cancer and risk of autism spectrum disorder in children.
 Recent studies have found that exposure to light at night disrupts the body’s production of melatonin, a brain hormone responsible for regulating the human biological clock.

 Get involved – a dark skies bucket list

 London may be one of the most light-polluted cities on Earth, but there are lots of ways to restore and protect our nocturnal ecosystem, from checking your home lighting to going outside to count the stars in the night sky.

 - Support CPRE London’s campaign as part of the More Natural Capital coalition to persuade the next Mayor of London to develop best practice guidance for lighting design to reduce light pollution and to safeguard and extend dark sky areas.